 Taxi/Uber/Lyft: Ask your driver to drop you off at The Colorado State Capitol, 200 E. Colfax Ave., Denver, CO.

-How long do the free tours take?
+How long are the free tours?

 Where do the free tours end?

 We couldn't think of a better place to end the tour than in front of Union Station, one of the most iconic and must-visit sights in Denver!
 There are a ton of restaurants, shops, and attractions, including 16th Street Mall, all within a 5 minute walk.
 If you need to get back to the start of the tour route, the free 16th Street Mall shuttle runs every few minutes and will take you back!